darkvical/fruit-app-lover/README.md

 ```

 ## Adding new dependencies
-You shuld run the next command in your project after of to install your new dependecy:
+You shuld run the next command in your project after of to install your new dependecy
 ```sh
 rm -rf node_modules/ package-lock.json; npm i
 ```